radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/task/task-code/README.md

 });
 ```

-**Note:** All exercises we will use [ethers.js v6](https://docs.ethers.org/v6/).
+**Note:** For all exercises we will use [ethers.js v6](https://docs.ethers.org/v6/).
 If you're using an older version of ethers, the syntax may differ.
 For example, in ethers v5, you would use `await ethers.getContractFactory("Greeter")` and then `await greeterFactory.deploy(initialGreeting)` instead.
 Keep this in mind when encountering errors.

 ### Running the Test